 Diagnosis, Management and Outcomes of Depression in the Primary Care Setting (The Diamond 10-year Cohort Study)

-This research is one of the most comprehensive data sets of its type in the world, and forms the basis of much productive international collaboration.
-Some 28 peer reviewed journal articles have been published as well as ten book chapters.
+This decade long research has established one of the most comprehensive data sets of its type in the world, and forms the basis of much productive international collaboration.

 - Professor Jane Gunn (Lead Investigator) - Department of General Practice (University of Melbourne)